About me

 Visiting Professor in Critical Urban Theory and Urban Design , faculty of Architecture KU Leuven

-As a Visiting Professor I teach Critical Theory and Design in the Master of Spatial Planning and in the International Master in Architecture.
-I am associated with the research groups Alt_Shift* (Altering Practices for Urban Inclusion) and P.PUL and involved in PhD mentoring.
+As a Visiting Professor I taught Critical Theory and Design in the Master of Spatial Planning and in the International Master in Architecture.
+I was associated with the research groups Alt_Shift* (Altering Practices for Urban Inclusion) and P.PUL and involved in PhD mentoring.

 Lecturer MSc Building and Urban Design in Development, The Development Planning Unit, The Bartlett, UCL London